UPPMAX/programming_formalisms/docs/tdd/README.md

 with the goal of practicing TDD.

-If you use R and it would help, at [the 'Videos' subsection](#videos), you can find videos of doing the same in R. After seeeing such a video, try to write the Python code (i.e. do not stick with writing R, how annoying this may feel).
+If you use R and it would help, at [the 'Videos' subsection](#videos), you can find videos of doing the same in R. After seeing such a video, try to write the Python code (i.e. do not stick with writing R, how annoying this may feel).